overture-stack/genomic-data-playground/README.md

 [Back to Contents](#toc)

 ## <a name="usage"></a>Usage
 The following sections describe Makefile targets and how they can be executed to achieve a specific goal.
 A list of all available targets can be found by running `make help`.
 Multiple targets can be run in a specific order from left to right.
+All Makefile targets must be run from the root directory of this repository.

 [Back to Contents](#toc)